bdm1981/serverless-oauth-callback/README.md

 7. Once deployed, visit your [Twilio Functions](https://www.twilio.com/console/functions/overview/services)

 8. Copy to URL to the index.html and paste into a fresh browser tab.
-You should see the Oauth Buttons
+You should see the OAuth Buttons

     - Click on either
     - If configured correctly (e.g. all the URLs and IDs were update from above steps), you should be redirected and and Authorize